elishkov/Brawldew-Valley/README.md

 # Brawldew-Valley

 This is a fun project to learn unity and experience with building a game.
-The idea is to create a 2 players hotseat brawler in 2D
+The idea is to create a 2 players brawler in 2D.
+Players will compete in a fast paced combat as they are thrown into an arena filled with pickups, buffs and traps!
+They will attempt to gain power ups and abilities to reach godlike power and defeat their opponent.
+First one to reach 10 kill points wins!

 ## TODO